Early history of animation

-The history of animation started long before the development of cinematography.
-Humans have probably attempted to depict motion as far back as the paleolithic period.
-Much later, shadow play and the magic lantern (since circa 1659) offered popular shows with projected images on a screen, moving as the result of manipulation by hand and/or minor mechanics.
+The early history of animation covers the period up to 1888, when celluloid film base was developed, a technology that would become the foundation for over a century of film.
+Humans have probably attempted to depict motion long before the development of cinematography.
+Shadow play and the magic lantern (since circa 1659) had already offered popular shows with projected images on a screen, moving as the result of manipulation by hand and/or minor mechanics.
 In 1833, the stroboscopic disc (better known as the phenakistiscope) introduced the stroboscopic principles of modern animation, which decades later would also provide the basis for cinematography.
-This article covers the period up to 1888, when celluloid film base was developed, a technology that would become the foundation for over a century of film.